SaiPranaviKurapati/FInal272/databaseCollectionDetails.md

 Please add details of the collections used in the project here:

-Collection name: Users
+Collection name: "Users"
 collection example and the parameters it takes in:
 {
   "username": "examplemail@gmail.com",
   "password": "password@123"
 }

-Collection name: taskDeatils
+Collection name: "taskDeatils"
 collection example and the parameters it takes in:
 {
   "project": "project1",